 May Reduce Risk of Heart Disease

 Carbohydrates in seaweed, called fucans, have been shown in animal research studies to reduce blood clotting.
-In fact, one study showed that it was so effective that the results were quite similar to anti-clotting drugs.
+In fact, one study showed that with daily use it was so effective that the results were quite similar to anti-clotting drugs.

 Other studies have shown that seaweed helps to reduce cholesterol in animals, which is a major contributor to heart disease.
 New studies are looking at peptides in seaweed, which might work to block the rise in blood pressure.

 As heart disease is the number one killer of people worldwide, these results demonstrate the potential that eating seaweed offers.

 May Help Reduce the Risk of Type 2 Diabetes

 Diabetes is on the rise worldwide and can be a devastating disease.
 Luckily, studies (such as a human trial conducted in Japan) show that seaweed offers some benefits to levels of blood sugar in the body.

 Fucoxanthin, once again, shows up as a powerhouse nutrient that also helps to control sugar in the bloodstream.
 This can reduce the insulin load overall, leading to better health.